-Due to the ongoing concerns of COVID variants and the disruption in supply chains that have impacted, to some degree, the cost to maintain current service levels, this adopted budget continues to strike a balance between the continued provision of services that are anticipated by our residents and the financial impact that poses on the Town's taxpayers.
+Due to the ongoing concerns of COVID variants, CPI rising to a level not seen in decades and the disruption in supply chains that have impacted, to some degree, the cost to maintain current service levels, this proposed budget continues to strike a balance between the continued provision of services that are anticipated by our residents and the financial impact that poses on the Town's taxpayers.

 During the pandemic, one of the primary goals of the Town was to provide the highest level of services, but not at the cost of any significant increase in taxes.
 During this period, many vacant positions went unfunded or were reduced to part time status.
 All departments performed their duties and responsibilities superbly.
 However, in certain areas, the weight of being understaffed placed an additional burden on existing staff.
-This adopted budget calls for the funding of some of those critical vacant positions, upgrading some part time staff to full time staff and in some areas, requesting additional staff to manage increasing demands in order to operate efficiently and effectively.
+This proposed budget calls for the funding of some of those critical vacant positions, upgrading some part time staff to full time staff and in some areas, requesting additional staff to manage increasing demands in order to operate efficiently and effectively.